Password Cracking Methods & How to Avoid Them in 2024

 We DO NOT encourage or condone password cracking or hacking.
 This article is solely for educational purposes and is aimed at individuals looking to protect their passwords and better understand cybersecurity risks.

-While there are many password cracking and hacking methods, here are the most commonly used techniques.
+There are many password-cracking and hacking methods — here are the most commonly used techniques.

 1. Brute-Force Attacks

-A brute-force attack involves a hacker randomly generating thousands of potential passwords every minute based on different variables, including a combination of characters, like uppercase and lowercase letters, numbers, and special characters, and then entering them into the password field.
+A brute-force attack involves a hacker randomly generating thousands of passwords every minute, based on different variables, including a combination of characters, such as uppercase and lowercase letters, numbers, and special characters, and then entering them into the password field.

-The description above is a classic form of a brute-force attack.
-However, there are other types of brute-force attacks, including:
+This is the classic form of a brute-force attack.
+However, other types of brute-force attacks include:

-• Reverse brute-force attacks — This attack involves a hacker starting with a password linked to a website account and attempting to guess the matching username.
+• Reverse brute-force attacks — Hackers start with a password linked to a website account and attempt to guess the matching username.

-• Credential stuffing attacks — Hackers will use stolen credentials on other websites in hope that the user will have reused the same username and password for multiple sites.
+• Credential stuffing attacks — Hackers use credentials obtained from previous data breaches, hoping users have reused the same username and password across multiple sites.

-• Hybrid brute-force attacks — Using a combination of brute-force attack techniques and a database of known leaked passwords.
+• Hybrid brute-force attacks — Hackers combine brute-force attack techniques with a database of known leaked passwords.

 2. Dictionary Search Attacks